Four Tram Staff to Face Manslaughter Charges Over Jack Barnes’ Death

-The Crown Prosecution Service (CPS) has announced that four tram staff members will be charged with manslaughter in connection with the death of Jack Barnes.
-Mr. Barnes, a 29-year-old from Hull, was restrained by four “customer service representatives” responsible for monitoring anti-social behavior on the Metrolink tram system in Manchester in October 2016.
+The Crown Prosecution Service (CPS) has charged four tram workers with manslaughter in connection with the death of Jack Barnes, 29, from Hull.
+The victim died after being restrained by four “customer service representatives” on a Manchester Metrolink tram back in October 2016.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.